iamcarrico/dont-use-sass/slides/libsass/index.md

 [Current stats are available](https://sass-compatibility.github.io/)

-Note: While LibSass is vastly faster than ruby sass can ever hope to be, it is not feature complete.
-And we need all of those features that are available only in Ruby Sass.
+Note: There really isn't much more to say here.
+Even though LibSass is roughy 10,000x faster than ruby-sass, I can't use maps in it yet.
+And that is by far the most important thing for my sanity.